Open-Store-Foundation/docs/src/docs/billing-and-fees.md

 ## Quick glossary

 - **Ownership Verification**: Confirms a link between your app and your website via asset links; paid Oracle fee.
-- **Artifact Validation**: Verifies an uploaded artifact’s structure, signatures, and metadata; paid Validation fee.
+- **Proof Validation**: Daemon and clients verify ownership proofs (signature over `caip2ChainId::appAddress::sha256CertificateFingerprint` using the X509 certificate) against on-chain Ownership Info.
+- **Artifact Validation**: User-side check before install that the artifact’s certificates and signatures match the Ownership Info and expected checksums.
 - **Greenfield storage**: File storage for artifacts billed weekly for storage and download quotas.